flannelhead/blackstar/README.md

 It is a tribute to David Bowie, referring to his last album.

 ## Building
+First, install [LLVM 8.0.0](https://llvm.org/releases/download.html#8.0.0) on your operating system and ensure it is available in `PATH`.
+This is required by the [Accelerate](https://www.acceleratehs.org/) library, which is used for the computationally intense parts of the code.

-Use [`stack`](http://docs.haskellstack.org/en/stable/README/) to build this.
+Use [`stack`](https://docs.haskellstack.org/en/stable/README/) to build this.
 First clone the repo, then run `stack build` and follow the instructions given by `stack`.
 You should be able to build `blackstar` on any platform where you can install `stack`.

-This repository includes a star lookup map (`stars.kdt`), which has been generated from the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html).
+This repository includes a star lookup map (`stars.bin`), which has been generated from the [PPM star catalog](http://tdc-www.harvard.edu/software/catalogs/ppm.html).
 The prebuilt map in binary form is included for convenience, but you can also build it yourself.
 First, remove `stars.bin`.
 Download [this archive](http://tdc-www.harvard.edu/software/catalogs/ppm.tar.gz) and extract the file `PPM` to the root folder of this project.
 Then run `stack exec generate-starmap PPM stars.bin` and the map will be generated and saved.

-### Speeding it up with LLVM
-When doing large or batch renders, it is recommended to build `blackstar` using GHC's LLVM backend.
-GHC produces LLVM bytecode and LLVM produces fast native code from GHC's output.
-In my tests I've noticed ~1.5x speedups.

-The LLVM backend isn't used by default since one needs to install (and usually build) a specific version of LLVM separately.
-Moreover, the build time is significantly higher with LLVM, so one doesn't definitely want to use it while hacking on the code.

-To successfully build with LLVM, you need to:

-* Download and [build](http://llvm.org/docs/GettingStarted.html#getting-started-quickly-a-summary) [LLVM 6.0.1](http://llvm.org/releases/download.html#6.0.1).
-You can skip the Clang parts.
-After the build, you should make sure the tools `llc` and `opt` are found in your `PATH`.
-Notice that these aren't included in the prebuilt LLVM binaries, that's why you'll need to build it.
-* Build `blackstar` with `stack build --ghc-options -fllvm`.
-(If you've just built it, run `stack clean` first to ensure it really gets rebuilt with LLVM.)
-* Wait patiently
-* Enjoy the result!

-You don't necessarily have to use LLVM at all.
-However, if you can acquire binaries of the right LLVM version, that will give you some speedups.

 ## Usage
 When `blackstar` has been built with `stack`, you can run it with